krb5/krb5/doc/admin/conf_files/kdc_conf.rst

 While **aes128-cts** and **aes256-cts** are supported for all Kerberos operations, they are not supported by very old versions of our GSSAPI implementation (krb5-1.3.1 and earlier).
-Services running versions of krb5 without AES support must not be given AES keys in the KDC database.
+Services running versions of krb5 without AES support must not be given keys of these encryption types in the KDC database.

+The **aes128-sha2** and **aes256-sha2** encryption types are new in release 1.15.
+Services running versions of krb5 without support for these newer encryption types must not be given keys of these encryption types in the KDC database.

 .. _Keysalt_lists: